Peter3Khalil/tailwind-nextjs-dashboard/README.md

 hint: You should install **nodejs** on your machine

-Visit this [link](https://nodejs.org/en/download/) to download and install nodejs
+Visit this [link](https://nodejs.org/en/download/) to download and install Nodejs
 ## Getting Started

 First, Install the dependencies: